Tahir-Siddiqh/Codecademy-Projects/README.md

 * **ImageProcessing.java is a project on different image manipulation techniques performed using 2D Arrays**
 * restaurant.sqlite is sql project for particing sql find query methods.
 * startup.sqlite sql project on sql aggregate functions.
-* news.sqlite is a sql practise project made using SQL functions
+* news.sqlite is a sql practise project made using SQL functions.